Start small and focus on the next step, instead of the overall result

 Self-esteem quite simply is the opinion we have of ourselves.
 It stands to reason that it should be a realistic summation of our lives journey, our achievements and reflect what others think of us.
 But it is more complex than that.

-How do we get it in the first place?
+How do we get Self-esteem in the First Place?

-I was successful by any reckoning — worked in the best companies, was a fast riser, was respected for my drive and intellect, carried the symbols of success and then built a successful company.
-I realised first I had a self-image issue as TWB and then VOSD started growing and I started giving interviews.
+I was successful by any reckoning — worked in the best companies, was a fast riser, was respected for my drive and intellect, carried the symbols of success, and then built a successful company.
+However, I realised that I had a self-image issue as TWB and then VOSD started growing and I started giving interviews.
 It was my total resistance to compliments.
-It was a funny feeling — I wanted to be appreciated but when someone actually did I pretended otherwise.
-Thinking harder led me to look at my growing up years and where that lack of self-esteem came from.
+It was a funny feeling — I wanted to be appreciated but when someone actually did, I pretended otherwise.
+Thinking harder led me to look at my growing years and where that lack of self-esteem came from.

 - It does not always show up as a lack of confidence: In the short term, avoiding challenging situations makes you feel a lot safer.
 In the longer term, it reinforces your underlying doubts.
 Living with low self-esteem expresses itself in depression, anxiety and smoking and drinking as a way of coping.
-We are also experts in masking low self-esteem — we develop a variety of defence mechanisms to not show to others what we know ourselves to me.
-Narcissism, unwillingness to give up control and being thin-skinned are some of them.
-Such people feel great about themselves but they also tend to be extremely vulnerable to criticism and respond to it in ways that stunts self-growth.
+We are also experts in masking low self-esteem — we develop a variety of defense mechanisms to hide from others what we know is a fact.
+Narcissism, unwillingness to give up control and being sensitive are some of them.
+Such people feel great about themselves but they also tend to be extremely vulnerable to criticism and respond to it in ways that stunt self-growth.

 Change the positive reaffirmation

-Change “I’m going to be a great success!” to “I’m going to finish today’s assignment”.
-Remember what gets rewarded gets repeated.
-If you feel good about the small victories of the day you are likely to repeat and build on the success.
-Task-based reinforcement that rewards small successes in quick succession – is a drug.
+Change, “I’m going to be a great success!” to “I’m going to finish today’s assignment.”
+Remember, what gets rewarded gets repeated.
+If you feel good about the small victories of the day, you are likely to repeat and build on its success.
+Task-based reinforcement that rewards small successes in quick succession is a drug.
 You should be on it!

 When our self-esteem is low we are even more self-critical.
 It’s a vicious loop.
 What you should be is self-compassionate.
-When I was going through the toughest time in my life I learnt a great skill — I started forgiving myself on what I was not and focus on what I was.
-I did not have to be a likeable person for instance and stopped caring — I realised that drive meant that everyone will not walk the same path or the same pace — and I could change mine.
-So I focussed on the drive and forgave myself not as likeable as others expected.
+When I was going through the toughest time in my life I learnt a great skill — I started forgiving myself for what I was not and focused on what I was.
+For instance, I did not have to be a likeable person so stopped caring.
+I realised this drive meant that everyone will not walk on the same path or at the same pace, and I could change mine.
+So I focused on the drive and forgave myself for not being as likeable as others expected.

 Focus on what you’re good at

-Low self-esteem often makes us feel we have to yes to other people because we might offend them otherwise and we want to be liked.
-Keeping others’ priorities is a task that can only make you resentful & angry.
+Low self-esteem often makes us feel we have to say yes to other people because we might offend them otherwise and we want to be liked.
+Keeping others’ priorities is a task that can only make you resentful and angry.
 You must realise that saying no doesn’t upset relationships, on the other hand, it sets a clear expectation.
-And if there are people who will leave because you refused a lunch invite — well then you should lose them!
+If there are people who will leave because you refused a lunch invite — well then you should lose them!

-Rakesh Shukla has slept on railway platforms on his way to creating a world-leading technology company — TWB which is the choice of over 40 Fortune 500 tech customers worldwide including Microsoft, Boeing, Airbus, Intel and others.
-At 43, over one year he lost everything.
-Alone & friendless he spent the next 5 years repaying over INR 20 crores of debt & taxes, building back his company and reputation.
-While creating & funding VOSD the world’s largest dog sanctuary & rescue.
+Rakesh Shukla slept on railway platforms on his way to creating a world-leading technology company — TWB_, which is the choice of over 40 Fortune 500 tech customers worldwide including Microsoft, Boeing, Airbus, Intel, and others.
+However, at 43, he lost everything within a year.
+Alone and friendless, he spent the next five years repaying over INR 20 crore of debt and taxes, while building back his company and reputation, and creating and funding VOSD — world’s largest dog sanctuary and rescue.

-Rakesh Shukla has suffered heart disease since he was 7 yrs old, had had 2 heart attacks by the time he was 30, suffers from brain diseases, has broken his back and his kidneys are failing.
-Towards the end of this 5 year period, Rakesh was 88kg in weight and very unfit.
-Today at 48 yrs he can lift well over 100kg above his head, run a 10-minute mile, do 2000 push-ups or 250 pulls ups.
-He has never been to a gym, been on a diet, had a trainer or taken any supplements.
+Rakesh Shukla has suffered heart disease since he was seven years old, had had two heart attacks by the time he was 30, suffers from brain diseases, has broken his back and his kidneys are failing.
+Towards the end of this five-year period, Rakesh weighed 88 kg and very unfit.
+Today, at 48 years, he can lift well over 100 kg above his head, run a 10-minute mile, do 2,000 push-ups, and 250 pull-ups.
+He has never been to a gym, been on a diet, had a trainer, or taken any supplements.